ysy-dlg/PyVerDetector/README.md

 # PyVerDetector

-*PyVerChecker* is a Chrome extension for Stack Overflow that  detects whether a given code snippet can be interpreted with the selected Python version.
+*PyVerDetector* is a Chrome extension for Stack Overflow that  detects whether a given code snippet can be interpreted with the selected Python version.

 ## Building